raceychan/lihil/docs/minicourse.md

 ### `ASGI Call Chain`

-`ASGIApp` are often chained together like a linked list, where each call to the chain go through every node on the chain, for example, a ordinary call stack looks like this
+`ASGIApp` are often chained together like a linked list(you might recognize this as the `chain of responsibility` pattern), where each call to the chain go through every node on the chain, for example, a ordinary call stack looks like this

 ```mermaid
 flowchart LR